vldbrs/vldbrs/README.md

 </p>

 <p align="center">
-I'm an Israel-based businessman, digital creator and cyber security specialist<br>
+I'm an Israel-based businessman, digital creator, cyber security specialist,<br>
 and active volunteer dedicated to building a strong international partnership.<br>
 Founder and CEO of <a href="https://pumalabs.io/">Puma Labs</a> and Co-Founder and CEO of <a href="https://bizonfund.com/">Bizon Fund</a>
 </p>